jeezusplays/PropertyPlanners/README.md

 * Private Sale Records

 ### Searchable Property Agents
 These are a non-exhaustive list of agents you can search for in the "Find Agents" page.
+You may notice that there may be duplicates of the same property agents.
+Do note that they are different accounts and were used during testing.
+These were also used to general results in the search section and advertisement section.

 * GIAN KWAN HWEE (SAMUEL GIAN)
 * KOH JIN MIN (ADRIAN KOH)